Andrea Jürgens: Early years

 Andrea Elisabeth Maria Jürgens was the daughter of Margret and Heinz Jürgens.
 She was born in Wanne-Eickel, North Rhine-Westphalia, West Germany.
 She performed her debut hit "Und dabei liebe ich euch beide" (And Yet I Love You Both) in her first television appearance on ARD-Silvestergala on New Year's Eve 1977.
 The song was written by Jack White and Jon Athan.
 Its lyrics address the post-divorce situation from a child's perspective.
 Further appearances on various television and radio shows followed.

 In the March 1978 Jürgens was viewers' choice winner on ZDF-Hitparade, a television show conducted by Dieter Thomas Heck.
 In the fall of 1978 the follow-ups to the debut hit were released.
 "Ich zeige Dir mein Paradies" (I'll Show You My Paradise) and "Tina ist weg" (Tina's missing), together with her success in the so-called hit parades concluded Jürgens' position as the first big child star in Germany since Heintje.
-In 1979 she gained further success with "Ein Herz für Kinder" (A Heart For Children) and "Eine Rose für dich" (A Rose For You).
+In 1979 she gained further success with "Ein Herz für Kinder" (A Heart for Children) and "Eine Rose für dich" (A Rose for You).

 In October 1979 the Christmas album Weihnachten mit Andrea Jürgens was published.
 Its sales exceeded 1,5 million copies in just three months.
 Consequently, the album achieved multiple gold records and double platinum.
 The album included the single "Aba Heidschi Bumbeidschi", a traditional lullaby.

 1980s

 Jürgens' commercial success continued in a smaller scale in the early 1980s.
 The folk music album Andrea Jürgens singt die schönsten deutschen Volkslieder was released in 1981.
 Her next single hits were "Mama Lorraine" (1981), "Japanese Boy" (1981), and "Playa Blanca" (1984).
-Like "Manuel Goodbye" (1983), "Playa Blanca" was originally sung in English by Audrey Landers.
-Jack White produced the German versions for Andrea Jürgens.
+While "Manuel Goodbye" (1983) was originally sung in English by Audrey Landers, "Playa Blanca" was originally sung in English by Linda Susan Bauer and later covered by Landers.
+Jack White produced all of these versions of both songs.

 The albums Solang’ ein Mädchen träumen kann (As Long as a Girl Can Dream) (1982) and Weil wir uns lieben (Because We Love Each Other) (1984) were not chart busters like their predecessors.
 In the latter half of the decade, no new studio albums were released.
 However, she released some singles (e.g. "Ciao ciao amore") and a "Best Of" compilation which was published in 1987.